zyedidia/knit/README.md

 [![MIT License](https://img.shields.io/badge/license-MIT-blue.svg)](https://github.com/zyedidia/knit/blob/master/LICENSE)

 Knit is a build tool inspired by Make and Plan9 mk.
 You define rules with a Make-like syntax within a Lua program.
+Rule sets can be passed around as Lua objects, you can use the Lua module system to make reusable modules for building any kind of source code.

 Knit also tracks more of your build to give you better incremental builds.
 For example, Knit automatically tracks recipes that are executed across builds, so changing a variable (even at the command-line) can cause a rule to be rebuilt because Knit can see that the recipe depends on the variable.

-Knit is very much in-progress and there may be bugs.
-I am still in the process of adding enough features so that I can convert my projects to Knit.
+Knit is in-progress -- backwards-incompatible changes will be made until a version 1.0 is released.

 # Improvements over Make

 * Knit uses Lua for customization, rather than the Make custom language.
+This makes is possible to write reusable build libraries.
+* Knit has direct support for sub-builds, while make requires you to spawn a make sub-process to perform a sub-build.
+* Knit can hash files to determine if they are out-of-date, rather than just relying on file modification times.
 * Knit tracks recipe changes, so if you update a variable (in the Knitfile or at the command-line), any dependent rules will be automatically rebuilt.
+* Knit can export a compile commands database for use with a language server.
 * Knit supports `%` meta-rules and regular expression meta-rules.
 Make only supports `%` meta-rules.
 * Make requires tab characters for indentation, Knit does not.